 One good thing about venturing into this unknown world of Manaslu is that it is not at all as expensive as one would think.
 In fact, it is relatively cheaper than Everest, but don't expect it to be cheaper than Langtang and Annapurna.
 Our clients who experienced Manaslu circuit trekking have nothing but positive feedback and for most of them who had also been to Everest Base Camp aka EBC or Annapurna Base Camp aka ABC, Manaslu is so much better compared to other trails in Nepal.
 Watch this video to learn more about why you should trek Manaslu.

 In this article, we hope to answer some basic questions you may have about Manaslu, in particular on the overall impact this trek may have on your wallet!
-Okay, to do this trek, you will need a permit, transportation, guide (and probably porter) and of course, food and accommodation.
+To do this trek, you will need a permit, transportation, guide (and probably porter) and of course, food and accommodation.
 These are the essentials and we have gathered the cost figures for you below.

 The Nepal government applied special rule and cost for the Manaslu trekking permit as this is a restricted area in Nepal.
-You will need three permits for the Manaslu --
+You will need three permits for the Manaslu.

 I know what you are thinking, why do we need all these permits?!
 Please allow us to explain these below.

 The Manaslu restricted permit is necessary as you entering a special region in Nepal.
 This is required by the government to preserve the area and probably carve down the tourists.
 The cost of the permit varies depending on the month you will be in the region and the number of days you will be in the area.
-If your travelling months are from September to November, the cost is about USD 70 for the first week per person plus USD 10 per day per person thereafter.
-If you are travelling in between December and August the cost is slightly cheaper at USD 50 for the first week per person, and USD 7 per day per person thereafter.
+If your travelling months are from September to November, the cost is about USD 100 for the first week per person plus USD 15 per day per person thereafter.
+If you are travelling in between December and August the cost is slightly cheaper at USD 75 for the first week per person, and USD 10 per day per person thereafter.
 The average total number of days for the Manaslu trekking is about 14 days, and you will likely need the restricted permit for about 8 or 9 days.
 Some trekkers chose to trek for 17 days, and if that is the case, there will be 10 days of special permit required.
 It's always a good idea to discuss this with your local travel agency to plan ahead or (Contact us).

 If you compare the permit cost with other trekking regions such as Everest, Annapurna, Langtang and Kanchenjunga, Manaslu is actually higher but still cheaper than Upper Mustang Trek.
 I know this is probably hard to understand and to remember, and I hope we did not confuse you even more!
-But you should not worry about this and let your local trekking agency in Nepal arrange these
+But you should not worry about this and let your local trekking agency in Nepalarrange these for you.

 Contrary to what international travel companies might tell you, hiring a professional guide is actually not at all expensive for the Manaslu region.
-On average, the fee is about USD 20 to 25 per day and this includes the guide's food, accommodation, and insurance.
+On average, the fee is about USD 22 to 25 per day and this includes the guide's food, accommodation, and insurance.

 It is highly recommended that you go with a professional guide for safety reasons and you could be sure of the experience and rigid training they went through to get their license.
 Of course, this is all dependent on you as long as you don't go trekking on your own in Manaslu without a guide or porter as it is not actually allowed by the government.

 The Cost of The Transportation for the Manaslu trek